Drymaster Logo

 Can It Be Corrected?

 Usually filtration soil is at least partially correctable by a professional cleaner; however, it rarely responds completely to routine cleaning.
 Filtration soil consists primarily of extremely fine particles—much smaller than soil from other sources—which can be very difficult to remove.
-It is thought that because of their small size, the particles are held stubbornly to the fiber’s and are not easily removed in the normal carpet cleaning process.
-Some components of filtration soil—auto emissions, for example—are oily in nature and have an affinity for synthetic carpet fibers.
-These factors, combined with the fact that the soil typically remains on the fibers for months or years, make filtration soil highly resistant to ordinary cleaning.
-Natural fibers like wool cannot tolerate the chemically aggressive cleaning techniques usually required to remove filtration soil.
+It is thought that because of their small size, the particles are held stubbornly to the fibre’s and are not easily removed in the normal carpet cleaning process.
+Some components of filtration soil—auto emissions, for example—are oily in nature and have an affinity for synthetic carpet fibres.
+These factors, combined with the fact that the soil typically remains on the fibres for months or years, make filtration soil highly resistant to ordinary cleaning.
+Natural fibres like wool cannot tolerate the chemically aggressive cleaning techniques usually required to remove filtration soil.

 The largest case (by dollar value) I ever worked on was a lawsuit against a construction company, who was blamed for severe airflow problems, which caused extreme filtration soiling.
 As (bad) luck would have it, nearly all of the units had white or beige carpet with nylon or polyester pile.
 By conducting extensive cleanability testing, I came up with a four-step procedure which successfully removed 90-100% of even the most severely affected areas: